 One Award of $500 Given Annually

 Brother John Lavelle, C.S.C., was a tireless advocate for the pro-life cause at Notre Dame in the 1970s and 1980s.
 His work with college students inspired countless young people to carry on his mission.

 This scholarship empowers young adult students to excel at pro-life leadership and activism, helping to build up the culture of life amongst high school seniors and college students in our community in a powerful way.
-Congratulations to our 2022 Brother John Lavelle Scholarship Winner; Louisa Peterson.
+Congratulations to our 2023 Brother John Lavelle College Scholarship Winner, Cassie Rolf.